 - Pepwave MAX Transit Pro DUO Internet router

 Our dealer installed two Interstate Golf Cart (GC2-ECL-UT) batteries when we purchased it.
 As typical for golf cart batteries, these are 6V and have a capacity of 225 Amp Hours (Ah).
-They are wired in series to give me 12V and 225 Ah of usable capacity.
+They are wired in series to give me 12V and 225 Ah of capacity, 115 of which is actually usable.
+Learn about batteries here.

 I added 375W of solar using the existing solar wiring, and upgraded the stock Zamp 15A charge controller to a Zamp 30A to handle the increased output.